Xinrui-Fang/Xinrui-Fang/README.md

 ### Hi, I am Xinrui Fang 👋

-- 🔭 I’m currently working as a DevOps Engineer in Rakuten Group Inc.
+- 🔭 I’m currently working as a Applications Engineer in Rakuten Group Inc.
 - 🌱 I have passion to explore different advanced technologies.
 - 💬 Feel free to connect me at any time.
 - 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/xinrui-fang/).